richardtguy/ibeacon/README.md

 We can schedule lights to come on at certain times, but only if there's someone home.
 And when we get home the lights come on in the appropriate scene for the time of day.

-The project is implemented using Python 3 (and a shell script adapted from one I found [here](http://developer.radiusnetworks.com/ibeacon/idk/ibeacon_scan) by Radius Networks to parse the beacon advertisement packets).
+The project is implemented using Python 3.
 The Python classes are documented below.

 ##Example usage
 - Start MQTT message broker on `localhost` (OSX: `/usr/local/sbin/mosquitto`, Linux: `sudo /etc/init.d/mosquitto start`)

 - Start Flic button server: `sudo ./flicd -f flic.sqlite3`

+- Start ibeacon server (see [this repo](https://github.com/richardtguy/ibeacon-scan-hci))

-- An example implementation, including use of daylight and timer rules, Flic buttons, a presence sensor, and remote control, is included in `run.py`.
-Run this in a new terminal: `$ sudo python ./run.py`
+- An example implementation, including use of daylight and timer rules, Flic buttons, and a presence sensor, is included in `run.py`.
+Run this in a new terminal: `$ ./run.py`

 Note that, depending on which features you're using, various configuration parameters are required.
 In the example, these are supplied in a configuration file, `config.py`.